-Students Visas may have strict conditions that are set out on the visa document itself.
+Student visas may have strict conditions that are set out on the visa document itself.
 Typically the conditions restrict the student to a particular course of study at an institution and can sometimes include work rights for part-time employment.
-These conditions must be complied with.
+These student visa conditions must be complied with.
 If you want any changes, take advice.

 Fee-paying International Students are welcome in New Zealand.
-There are well-developed programmes and services designed to ensure the best possible experience for students of all ages.
+There are well-developed programmes and services designed to ensure the best possible experience for students of all ages while attending an approved education provider.
 The New Zealand government is focused on international students enrolling in high-quality tertiary education.

 Special note #1: